gui-marra/link-prediction/README.md

 #### 2.3 XGBoost
-XGBoost stands for Extreme Gradient Boosting [13]; it is a specific implementation of the Gradient Boosting method which uses more accurate approximations to find the best tree model.
+`XGBoost`[13] stands for Extreme Gradient Boosting; it is a specific implementation of the Gradient Boosting method which uses more accurate approximations to find the best tree model.
 One of the main differences is while regular gradient boosting uses the loss function of our base model (e.g. decision tree) as a proxy for minimizing the error of the overall model, XGBoost uses the 2nd order derivative as an approximation, and applies regularization (L1 & L2), which improves model generalization.